LogtalkDotOrg/logtalk3/library/NOTES.md

 [../docs/index.html](http://logtalk.org/docs/index.html)

-Always use the corresponding loader file to load library entities.
+As a general rule, always use the corresponding loader file to load library entities.
 The available loader files are described below.

 Most library entities are part of small hierarchies or depend on other entities and thus cannot be loaded and compiled separately (e.g. the `list` object implements the `listp` protocol and is part of a basic types hierarchy).
+Using the loader files takes care of all dependencies.

 The library loader files can be loaded by either changing the current working directory to the library directory or, more by simply using